ellisp/ellisp.github.io/_posts/2015-08-01-new-zealand-data-on-github.md

 ![Table of tidy data](/img/0001-screenshot2.png)

 It's now straightforward to use the data for analysis.
 I won't go into that now, but as a taster here is a simple web-app taking advantage of the tidy format of the data.
 The code behind the web app is available on GitHub.
+We can do some simple exploring just with this visual tool.
+For example, an overall downwards trend in number of beneficiaries in the last five years is obvious; as is a clear seasonal pattern with an increase in the numbers on benefits in the final quarter of each year.
+Choosing the "Continuous Duration" classification (which splits beneficiaries into those who have been on benefits for less than or more than one year) shows - unsurprisingly that it is the short term beneficiaries that cause that pattern.

 <center>
 <iframe width="850" height="500" src="https://ellisp.shinyapps.io/0001-shiny-benefits" frameborder="0" seamless scrolling = "no"></iframe>